Manhattan

 What is the difference between Fraxel and fractional laser?

 Fraxel and fractional laser are related terms that refer to specific types of laser treatments for the skin.
 Fraxel is a brand name for a type of fractional laser, but there are other types of fractional lasers as well.
-The main difference between fractional and non-fractional lasers is that fractional lasers treat only a fraction of the total surface area of the skin, allowing healthy skin to remain and minimizing downtime.
+The main difference between fractional and non-fractional lasers is that fractional lasers treat only a fraction of the total surface area of the skin, allowing healthy skin to remain, minimizing downtime.
 Fractional lasers were developed to reduce recovery time and side effects, while also treating issues such as fine lines, loss of skin tone, and improving complexion.

 Overall, fractional laser treatment is a non-invasive treatment that uses a device to deliver a laser beam that targets a fraction of the skin at a time.